Korean Grammar Point

 Key Takeaways

-• 은/는 are topic markers used to highlight the subject of discussion.
+• 은/는 are topic markers used to introduce or emphasize the topic.

 Quick Recap Quiz